Dianne Buswell: YouTube and other media work

-Buswell started a YouTube channel in March 2019, and in December of that year, she was named as the UK's most-subscribed new YouTuber of 2019, having gained almost 230,000 subscribers.
+Buswell started a YouTube channel in March 2019, where she posts regular vlogs showing her viewers what she does in her day-to-day life.
+In December of that year, she was named as the UK's most-subscribed new YouTuber of 2019, having gained almost 230,000 subscribers.

 Before becoming a professional dancer, Buswell was a hairdresser, and in 2021, she had a podcast with BBC Sounds called 'Di's Salon', in which she chatted to guests as they looked back at the hairstyles they have had over the years.

 In 2022, Buswell participated in the reality series Freeze the Fear with Wim Hof on BBC One.

 In January 2025, Buswell and her Strictly partner Chris McCausland began a podcast called Winning Isn't Everything.

+In January 2026, Buswell and Joe Sugg announced they were producing and co-hosting a TV show together titled Raiders of the Lost Crafts for Sky History, where they travel around the UK trying traditional crafts.